ComputationalRadiationPhysics/redGrapes/README.md

 ## Author Contributions

 RedGrapes is developed by members of the [Computational Radiation Physics Group](https://hzdr.de/crp) at [HZDR](https://www.hzdr.de/).
-Its conceptual design is based on a [whitepaper by A. Huebl, R. Widera, and M. Matthes (2017)](docs/2017_02_ResourceManagerDraft.pdf).
+Its conceptual design is based on a [whitepaper by A. Huebl, R. Widera, and A. Matthes (2017)](docs/2017_02_ResourceManagerDraft.pdf).

 * [Michael Sippel](https://github.com/michaelsippel): library design & implementation
 * [Dr. Sergei Bastrakov](https://github.com/sbastrakov): supervision